Programs for Men, Women and At-Risk Youth

 Our children’s programs which serve at-risk youth, called Mont Lawn Camp and Mont Lawn City Camp, began in 1894 by giving the children of recent immigrants the chance to escape the tenements in the summer.
 Today, our children programs are changing the life direction of at-risk youth in New York City.

 Homelessness is both the problem and the symptom of other problems that can range from financial instability to chronic substance abuse, from unemployment to family trauma, and more.
-The Bowery Mission addresses homelessness as both the problem and the symptom by meeting basic needs and operating residential recovery programs that help the homeless to regain sobriety, reconnect with family and faith, pursue educational goals, and prepare for work and independent living.
+The Bowery Mission addresses homelessness as both the problem and the symptom by meeting basic needs through our compassionate care programs, and operating residential recovery programs that help the homeless to regain sobriety, reconnect with family and faith, pursue educational goals, and prepare for work and independent living.

 Every day, The Bowery Mission provides safe shelter for over 180 men, women, and children who would otherwise be on the streets.
 When temperatures fall below 40 degrees Fahrenheit, The Bowery Mission opens its doors to provide warm, emergency shelter for 150 men.

 Being homeless makes people more vulnerable to everything from the common cold to chronic illnesses.
 Each Wednesday evening, a team of volunteer doctors and medical professionals offer medical services for men and women at The Mission.
 Once per month, depending on the optometrists’ availability, we provide optical clinic services.

 Life Transformation Programs